-18 advertisements found to be in breach of the ASAI Code on grounds relating to Misleading Advertising, Principles, Prices and Alcohol
+- 15 advertisements found to be in breach of the ASAI Code on grounds relating to Misleading Advertising, Promotion and Recognisability

-18th December 2017 – The Advertising Standards Authority for Ireland’s (ASAI) independent Complaints Committee has released its latest Complaints Bulletin which contains 20 case reports on complaints recently investigated by the ASAI.
+17th December 2018 – The Advertising Standards Authority for Ireland’s (ASAI) independent Complaints Committee has released its latest Complaints Bulletin, which contains 20 case reports on complaints recently investigated by the organisation.

-18 of the 20 advertisements were found to have been in breach of the ASAI Code on grounds relating to Misleading Advertising, Principles, Prices and Alcohol.
-The advertisements complained of related to Internet, Social Media, Radio, Leaflet, Direct Email, Press, Brochure and Email.
-The ASAI Complaints Committee chose not to uphold one consumer complaint and one intra industry / interested party complaint.
+15 of the 20 advertisements were found to have been in breach of the ASAI Code on grounds relating to Misleading Advertising, Recognisability, Promotion, Portrayal of Person, Decency & Propriety and Health & Beauty.
+The advertisements complained of related to Internet, Social Media, Online, SMS and Radio advertising.
+Neither of the two complaints relating to intra-industry / interested parties were upheld.
+The ASAI Complaints Committee chose not to uphold a further three consumer complaints.

 Commenting on the latest ASAI rulings, Orla Twomey, Chief Executive of the ASAI, stated:

 “The last complaints bulletin of 2018 once again highlights our ability to handle complaints across a large number of mediums.
 In particular, the ASAI has seen significant growth in the area of influencer marketing in recent years.
 Bloggers and those who carry significant influence on social media are becoming increasingly more prevalent within the world of advertising.
 However, it is essential that bloggers observe the ASAI Code and recognise their responsibilities both to their audiences, to consumers and to society.

 In 2019, alongside our counterparts throughout Europe, the ASAI will engage in further proactive monitoring of online and digital activity, as we strive to look to protect consumers and their needs.